 - provide bespoke training sessions and support for information, advice and advocacy workers and managers working in DDPOs so they can make best use of The Care Act, The Equality Act and the Human Rights Act when trying to secure independent living and access to goods and services.

 Get involved and make change happen

 Whether you are a DDPO or a lawyer practicing in the field of human rights, public law, community care or discrimination join our Disability Justice Project and help us use the law to secure Disabled people’s rights.

-We will not be able to give legal advice to individual Disabled people or support DDPOs on issues which are not related to independent living and access to goods and services or are not within the scope of the Care Act, the Equality Act or the Human Rights Act.
+We are not able to give legal advice to individual Disabled people or support DDPOs on issues which are not related to independent living and access to goods and services or are not within the scope of the Care Act, the Equality Act or the Human Rights Act.

 Inclusion London’s factsheet with contact details of organisations who will help DDPOs and Disabled people with legal advice and representation

-For information on the DDPO Legal Network and to download resources from past network events including the Disability Justice Project launch on 3 November 2016, please visit the DDPO Legal Network page.
+There are plenty of legal resources on discrimination, social care, housing, human rights and more on our legal network page.
+For information on the DDPO Legal Network and to download resources from past network events please visit the DDPO Legal Network page.